 Cook Leadership Fellows — our students — gain access to Hauenstein Center events and receptions, high-profile community events, and professional training from Varnum Consulting and the Center for Community Leadership.

-They have been face-to-face with four U.S. presidents, three first ladies, two vice presidents, four secretaries of state, six state governors, numerous business and nonprofit executives, multiple Pulitzer Prize winning writers, the world’s most decorated academic, a Grammy Award winner, and a national championship basketball coach.
+They have been face-to-face with four U.S. presidents, two vice presidents, four first ladies, four secretaries of state, six state governors, numerous business and nonprofit executives, multiple Pulitzer Prize winning writers, the world’s most decorated academic, a Grammy Award winner, and a national championship basketball coach.

 The 2013-’14 Cook Leadership Academy will be built around four core programs: